Type 2 Diabetes Mellitus

 There is currently no cure for diabetes.
 The current treatment for T2DM requires a lifelong commitment.
 People with type 1 diabetes must take insulin at least once a day and test their blood glucose concentration three to four times a day throughout their entire lives.
 Frequent monitoring is important because patients who keep their blood glucose concentrations as close to normal can significantly reduce many of the complications of diabetes.
 People with type 2 diabetes can often control their blood glucose concentrations through a combination of diet, exercise, and oral medication.
 Type 2 diabetes often progresses to the point where only insulin therapy will control blood glucose concentrations.
 In nearly every approach to a treatment of T2MD, whether it be prescription oral medications, insulin therapy, and in few cases, bariatric surgery, the goal is to keep the blood glucose levels in the body closest to normal.

-Stem Therapy for Type 2 Diabetes Mellitus
+Stem Therapy for Type Diabetes Type 2

 - Enhanced mood